flyteorg/flyte/README.md

 - Used at _Scale_ in production by **500+** users at Lyft with more than **1 million** executions and **40+ million** container executions per month
 - A data aware platform
-- Enables **collaboration across your organization**, as in:
+- Enables **collaboration across your organization** by:
-  - Execute distributed data pipelines/workflows
+  - Executing distributed data pipelines/workflows
-  - Reuse tasks across projects, users, and workflows
+  - Reusing tasks across projects, users, and workflows
-  - Makes it easy to stitch together workflows from different teams and domain experts
+  - Making it easy to stitch together workflows from different teams and domain experts
-  - Backtrace to a specified workflow
+  - Backtracing to a specified workflow
-  - Compare results of training workflows over time and across pipelines
+  - Comparing results of training workflows over time and across pipelines
-  - Share workflows and tasks across your teams
+  - Sharing workflows and tasks across your teams
-  - Simplifies the complexity of multi-step, multi-owner workflows
+  - Simplifying the complexity of multi-step, multi-owner workflows
 - **[Quick registration](https://docs.flyte.org/en/latest/getting_started.html)** -- start locally and scale to the cloud instantly
 - **Centralized Inventory** constituting Tasks, Workflows and Executions
 - **gRPC / REST** interface to define and execute tasks and workflows
-- **Type safe** construction of pipelines -- each task has an interface which is characterized by its input and output; thus, illegal construction of pipelines fails during declaration rather than at runtime
+- **Type safe** construction of pipelines -- each task has an interface which is characterized by its input and output, so illegal construction of pipelines fails during declaration rather than at runtime
-- Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/auto/type_system/index.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps etc.
+- Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/auto/type_system/index.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps, etc.
 - Memoization and Lineage tracking
 - Provides logging and observability
 - Workflow features: